PERSOL HR DATA BANK in APAC

 Wages

 Wages consist of (ⅰ) fixed pay, consisting of base salary and fixed allowance, (ⅱ) variable compensation, and (ⅲ) overtime pay.
-It should be noted that there is a legislation that stipulates that basic salary must be more than 75 % of fixed allowance (Labor Law, Article 94).
+It should be noted that there is legislation that stipulates that in cases where wages consist of basic wages and fixed allowances, basic wage must be more than 75% of total amount of basic wages and fixed allowance (Manpower Law, Article 94).

 -